nitredd/mongogems/README.md

 Generates a script to re-create indexes for a collection

+Example:

-Example: `mongoindex2file --uri='mongodb://localhost' -d test -c person -o person_idx.js`
+`mongoindex2file --uri='mongodb://localhost' -d test -c person -o person_idx.js`

 ## mongolog2file

 Fetches the log from the MongoDB instance and writes to a file

+Example:

-Example: `mongolog2file --uri='mongodb://localhost' -o mongod.log`
+`mongolog2file --uri='mongodb://localhost' -o mongod.log`

+## mg

+Helps avoid repetitive work by saving the MongoDB URI.
+Subsequently invoking the shell with "mg s" will use the URI from the saved config.

+Example:

+`mg config set uri 'mongodb://username:password@localhost'`

+`mg s --eval 'db.getCollectionInfos()''`

 # Notes